BiodataAnalysisGroup/ELIXIR-BFSP-Odyssey/CONTRIBUTING.md

 - New code should follow the tidyverse [style guide](https://style.tidyverse.org).
 You can use the [styler](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with your PR.
 - We use [roxygen2](https://cran.r-project.org/package=roxygen2), with [Markdown syntax](https://roxygen2.r-lib.org/articles/rd-formatting.html), for documentation.

+### Unit testing

-- We use [testthat](https://cran.r-project.org/package=testthat) for unit tests.
+We use [testthat](https://cran.r-project.org/package=testthat) for unit tests.
 Contributions with test cases included are easier to accept.

 ## Code of Conduct